-Since the death of Baltimore Orioles pitcher Steve Bechler in February of this year, many questions have arisen about the safety of ephedra and the government's role in regulating the herb.
+After the death of Baltimore Orioles pitcher Steve Bechler more than 10 years ago, many questions arose about the safety of ephedra and the government's role in regulating the herb.
 Bechler died of heat stroke while taking ephedra, which occurs naturally in the Chinese herb ma huang.
-The speed-like drug contains the chemical ephedrine, an amphetamine-like compound closely related to adrenaline and found in many nonprescription drugs used to treat mild asthma and upper respiratory symptoms.
+The speed-like drug contains the chemical ephedrine, an amphetamine-like compound closely related to adrenaline.
 Athletes and average people alike started taking ephedra when word started spreading about its ability to aid weight loss and increase energy and alertness.

 But just because a supplement comes from natural sources doesn't make it safe.
 Ephedra can cause a quickened heartbeat and elevated blood pressure.
 Side effects include heart palpitations, nausea, and vomiting.
 More than 800 dangerous reactions have been reported with use of the herb.
 These include heart attacks, strokes, seizures, and sudden deaths.
 According to a study in the Annals of Internal Medicine, ephedra products make up only 1% of herbal supplement sales in the U.S., but they are responsible for 62% of herb-related reports to poison-control centers.